 - 3 tablespoons flour

 Cut off broccoli florets and peel the stem and cut in half or quarters if they are large.
-Peel the stalks and slice.
-Steam the broccoli for 8-10 minutes or until completely tender but not mushy.
+Steam the broccoli for 8 to 10 minutes or until completely tender but not mushy.
 Place on a cutting board and chop.
-Spoon into 2 1/2 quart casserole.
+Transfer to a 2 1/2 quart casserole.

-Slice the leek down the middle and then in thin slivers and slice into small pieces.
-Melt 4 tablespoons of butter in a skillet, add the leeks and sauté 5 minutes stirring often (don’t let brown).
+Melt 3 tablespoons of butter in a skillet, add the leeks and sauté 5 minutes stirring often (don’t let brown).
 Add the salt, pepper and flour and cook 1 minute.
 Stir in the half and half and cook until the sauce bubbles and thickens stirring often, about 5 minutes.
-Stir in the cheddar cheese.
+Remove from heat and stir in 1 1/2 cups cheddar cheese.
 Set aside.

 Fold the leek and cream mixture into the chopped broccoli.
-Sprinkle the parmesan cheese over the bread crumbs and mix them together.
-Spoon the bread crumb mixture over the broccoli.
+Mix the remaining 1/4 cup cheese with the crumbs.
+Sprinkle the bread crumb mixture over the broccoli.
 Bake in a 350 degree oven for 30 minutes.
 Remove from oven, cool and refrigerate overnight.

 Cover with a lid or foil and reheat in a 350 oven for 20 minutes or until hot.